shellpad/shellpad.nvim/README.md

 ```

 ## Motivation
-I wrote this because while the :term nor :r! commands are quite nice, I found myself working in a slightly different way.
+I wrote this because while the :term and :r! commands are quite nice, I found myself working in a slightly different way.

 ### Differences with the :term command:
 - Lines are not wrapped